kristopolous/skype-search/README.md

 * You can click on the channel name on the right to see *ONLY THE CALLS* in that channel
 * You get *fractional hours* for each call
 * You have an *auto-complete room* filter so you can see calls from a larger set.
+  * In the "Chat" mode, this is all the rooms
+  * In the "Call" mode, this is only the rooms that have had calls.

 Note: The text isn't actually ugly-ass-yellow.
 That's just for the screen shot.